cnheider/modulation/.github/CONTRIBUTING.md

 ## License

-By contributing to the [Neodroid](https://github.com/sintefneodroid) platform, you agree that your contributions will be licensed under the LICENSE file in the root directory of this repository.
+By contributing to the [Modulation](https://github.com/aivclab/modulation) , you agree that your contributions will be licensed under the LICENSE file in the root directory of this repository.